needle-mirror/com.unity.cloud.assets/Documentation~/use-case-manage-collections.md

 The code snippet does the following:

 * Deletes the selected collection from the Project.
 * Refreshes the list of collections in the Project.
 * Prints a message to the console on success.

 ### Move an asset collection

-To move an asset collection either to nest it under another collection or re-parent at the root of the project:
+To move an asset collection either to nest it under another collection or re-parent at the root of the project, follow these steps:

 1. Open the `AssetManagementBehaviour` script you created.
 2. Add the following code to the end of the class: